Blog Image

 5- Provide Resources and Rewards for Effective Mentoring

 Now that you have selected your program's goals, participants, mentoring model, and matching process, it is time to kickstart the formal training.
 Mentors who participate in formal mentoring programs offer their expertise and knowledge to help mentees grow and achieve personal development.
-Recognizing their contributions through awards and rewards can enhance their motivation and effectiveness as leaders.
+Recognizing their contributions through awards and rewards can enhance their motivation and effectiveness as organizational leaders.

 In addition, providing organizational senior leaders with mentorship resources to train their mentees can improve their abilities to mentor effectively and improve the mentoring culture.
 These resources could include best practice documents, guidelines, research papers, white papers, case studies, and tool kits.
 This applies not only to mentors but also to mentees who require the proper resources to advance in their career direction overcoming barriers.